The multimedia packager available in GPAC is called MP4Box.

-- To prepare a file for HTTP download, the following instruction will interleave file data by chunks of 500 milliseconds in order to enable playback while downloading the file (HTTP FastStart):
+- To prepare a file for simple progressive HTTP download, the following instruction will interleave file data by chunks of 500 milliseconds in order to enable playback while downloading the file (HTTP FastStart):

 - To prepare for RTP, the following instruction will create RTP hint tracks for the file.
 This enables classic streaming servers like DarwinStreamingServer or QuickTime Streaming Server to deliver the file through RTSP/RTP:

 - To prepare for adaptive streaming (MPEG-DASH), the following instruction will create the DASH manifest and associated files.
 For more information on DASH see this post:

 MP4Box can be used to encode MPEG-4 scene descriptions BIFS and LASeR and to decode MPEG-4 scene descriptions BIFS and LASeR.

 - To encode an existing description:

 1234MP4Box -mp4 scene.btMP4Box -mp4 scene.xmtMP4Box -mp4 scene.wrlMP4Box -mp4 file.svg

 Note that MP4Box will do its best to encode VRML/X3D to MPEG-4, but that not all tools from X3D or VRML extensions are supported in MPEG-4.